Ask Slashdot: Is Logging Long Hours a Recipe For Burnout or the Only Way To Get Ahead?

 I'd say time is better spent connecting with people and finding others to help you accomplish your (hopefully mutual) goals.

 Identity responses over empricial ones?
-(Score:1)
+(Score:2)

 Musk, Zuckerberg... and Belichick?
 (Score:2)